Nexavar® (sorafenib) for kidney cancer

 - Wound healing problems.
 If you need to have a surgical or dental procedure, tell your doctor that you are taking Nexavar.
-Nexavar may need to be stopped prior to surgery and until your wound heals after some types of surgery.
+Nexavar should be stopped at least 10 days prior to elective surgery and at least 2 weeks until your wound heals after some types of surgery.

 - Birth defects or death of an unborn baby.
 See “What is the most important information I should know about Nexavar?”

 These are not all of the possible side effects of Nexavar.
 Tell your healthcare provider if you have any side effects that bother you or that do not go away.